Pcrecruiter Vs Bullhorn

 What Is Zoho Recruit?

 Zoho Recruit is an applicant tracking system and candidate relationship management (CRM) platform designed to streamline the talent acquisition process for in-house and staffing agencies.
-Over 8,000 businesses trust this platform to manage job openings, track candidates, and handle hiring tasks automatically.
+Over 800K recruiters, including those in companies like Bosch, Deloitte, and SriLankan Airlines, trust this platform to manage job openings, track candidates, and handle hiring tasks automatically.

-Not only that, but Nucleus research ranked Zoho Recruit as a leader in talent acquisition for its ability to keep candidates engaged and prevent drop-offs, which is a major challenge in hiring.
+Not only that, but Nucleus Research also ranked Zoho Recruit as a leader in talent acquisition for its ability to keep candidates engaged and reduce drop-offs, which is a major challenge in hiring.
+A Staffing Industry Analysts (SIA) Corporate member, the platform is also committed to safeguarding privacy, complying with standards like GDPR, HIPAA, SOC, and ISO.

 Standout Features Of Zoho Recruit